LANEING-AVIATION/Cleanser/README.md

 # Cleanser-The Cleanser Project: Phase One

-After a full year of continuous exploration and research in the first year of college, we have formulated the plan for the first phase of this project.
+After a full year of continuous exploration and research in the first year of college, I have formulated the plan for the first phase of this project.

 ## Schedule